GemSelect Newsletter - November 2011

-Halloween celebrates harvest time, gives thanks to the Gods, and is generally accepted as being the pagan new year.
-It is also considered to be the time when the veil between the spirit world and the living world is the thinnest!
-This is the night that ghosts come back to visit us.
+Halloween celebrates harvest time, gives thanks to the gods and is generally accepted as being the pagan New Year.
+It is also considered to be the time when the veil between the spirit world and the living world is at its thinnest.
+This is the night when ghosts come back to visit us.

-Witches use gemstones a lot and gem stones have a long association with witchcraft.
-They may wear them as jewelry, use them on their altars or just carry them in their bag.
-Witches believe Gemstones hold power and energy and can be used for a variety of purposes such as healing, protection and to ward of evil.
-Some are even used to aid communication with the Spirit world.
+Witches use gemstones a lot and gemstones have a long association with witchcraft.
+Witches may wear gems as jewelry, use them on their altars or just carry them in their bag.
+Witches believe that gemstones hold power and energy and can be used for a variety of purposes such as healing, protection and to ward off evil.
+Some are even used to aid communication with the spirit world.
 It was believed in ancient times that gemstones could stimulate crop growth, inspire fertility and even indicate the outcome of battles.

-A witch will choose their gemstones carefully on a daily basis.
+Witches are said to choose their gemstones carefully on a daily basis.
 Before they leave the house they will decide what gemstone to wear.
 Maybe an amethyst ring to increase their psychic abilities, maybe a moonstone if a full moon is due that evening.
-The gem maybe worn as a ring, a pendent, a necklace or even earrings.
+The gem may be worn as a ring, a pendant, a necklace or even earrings.

 These are just a few things to look out for... let us know if you encounter anything similar...